joyent/triton-kbmapi/docs/index.md

 **Field**               | **Required** | **Description**
 ------------------------|--------------|-----------------
-pivtoken                | Yes          | The GUID of the provisioned PIV token. token                   | Yes          | The encrypted recovery token which could be used for HMAC auth in case the PIVToken is not available. recovery\_configuration | Yes          | The UUID of the recovery configuration template to be used with the token.
+uuid                    | Yes          | The UUID of the provisioned Recovery token. pivtoken                | Yes          | The GUID of the provisioned PIV token. token                   | Yes          | The encrypted recovery token which could be used for HMAC auth in case the PIVToken is not available. recovery\_configuration | Yes          | The UUID of the recovery configuration template to be used with the token.